-Psychology & Mental Health: Histrionic Personality Disorder (HPD) - The Drama Queen
+Histrionic Personality Disorder (HPD): The Disordered Drama Queen

 HPD, or Histrionic Personality Disorder, is a permanent mental condition that results in the inflicted person generally being consistently overly dramatic in order to gain attention.

-The word 'histrionic' originates from the word 'hysteria' and therefore the acts of a Histrionic Personality can be considered to be hysterical.
-HPD is quite rare and affects between 2 - 3% of the general population.
+The word histrionic is derived from the word hysteria and therefore the acts of a Histrionic Personality can be considered to be hysterical in the truest sense of the word.
+HPD is quite rare and generally only affects about 2-3% of the general population.

 Just as with other personality disorders, such as Narcissistic Personality Disorder (NPD) histrionic personalities suffer low self-esteem which they seek to regulate by getting noticed by, and then attaining the approval of, other people around them.

 However, whereas a narcissist seeks adoration and adulation (ie positive attention) as a form of supply, a histrionic personality does not care whether the cause of the attention is good or bad or whether the attention itself is good or bad, just as long as they actually get that attention then that's all that matters.

 Histrionics will go out of their way and step on other people to ensure that they remain in the spotlight.